adarshrhegde/aws-lambda-function/README.md

 #####How to access the API Gateway

-The calculator API can be accessed using a REST client (POSTMAN) or through the CalculatorClient class in the project.
+The calculator API can be accessed using a REST client (POSTMAN) or through the com.serverless.client.CalculatorClient class in the project.